Media

 Born A Crime: Stories From a South African Childhood – Author Trevor Noah

 News flash – this is not a business book.
 It’s not even in the self improvement genre.
-That said, I dare you to walk away from Born A Crime without a greater view of how diverse our world is (given you weren’t also born in 80s South Africa) and some time spent reflecting on your sense of self and personal values.
+That said, I dare you to walk away from Born A Crime without an expanded view of how diverse our world is.
+You may spend some time reflecting on your sense of self and personal values.
 Not specifically business – but definitely about human interaction.
-Not directly self improvement – but I felt I had a better understanding of myself after hearing Noah’s story.
+I felt I had a better understanding of myself after hearing Noah’s story.

 Comedian Trevor Noah’s debut book is equal parts funny and thought provoking.

-Relatable on a human level, Born A Crime is a window view into a culture that I haven’t been exposed to in my life.
-He talks honestly and openly about being ‘colored’ in a black and white world and the effects South African apartheid had on the population of the country from an insider’s view.
-He richly narrates the deep cultural heritage he picked up from his mother, aunties, and community.
+Relatable on a human level, Born A Crime is a window view into the culture he grew up within – South Africa, 1980s.
+He talks honestly and openly about being ‘colored’ in a black and white world.
+He describes the effects South African apartheid had on the population from an insider’s view nd richly narrates the deep cultural heritage he picked up from his mother, aunties, and community.
 All this while trying to survive as a child set apart by his color in a race-focused state.

-It goes without saying that Trevor Noah crafts his stories while adding his own unique humor and world view – you might recognize that delivery from his Daily Show host monologue.
+Trevor Noah crafts his stories with his own unique humor.
+He adds his world view to each tale.
+You will recognize that delivery from his Daily Show host monologue.
 Easy to consume, I cycled between laughs and really thinking deeply about concepts Noah introduces with matter of fact delivery.
-I walked away feeling like an invited and welcomed guest into a world previously unknown to me.
+I walked away feeling like an invited and welcomed guest into a world formerly unknown to me.

 I listened to Born A Crime on Audible with author narration.
 I would easily read the book traditionally but found that listening to Noah’s comedic delivery was my personal preference.
 Pick up your own copy of Born A Crime here on Amazon, or add it to your Audible library.
 Get to know your favorite news comedy host while expanding your historical knowledge and cultural awareness.